 - When you repeat a course, the first attempt is excluded from your Cumulative GPA,

 but your second attempt and subsequent attempts are used.
 For a fuller discussion

 of repeated courses, see Repeated Course/GPA Scenarios.

-Beginning with the Summer 2015 semester, the University's repeat policy changed with regard to courses that are transferred to UofM: such courses are not used in calculating GPA.
-You can earn credit for a passing grade, but you cannot affect your GPA.
+Beginning with the Summer 2015 semester, the University's repeat policy changed with regard to courses transferred to UofM: such courses are not used in calculating GPA.
+You can earn credit for a passing grade, but you cannot affect your UofM GPA.
 Read more under Computing GPA (UG Catalog).